lukaszbudnik/pintor/ARCHITECTURE.md

 ## Conclusion

-Pintor v2's architecture represents a significant advancement in WAL technology, combining optimal space utilization, backward compatibility, and high performance.
+Pintor version 1.1.0's architecture represents a significant advancement in WAL technology, combining optimal space utilization, backward compatibility, and high performance.
 The page space optimization alone delivers substantial improvements in storage efficiency and I/O performance while maintaining the reliability and consistency guarantees expected from a production-grade WAL system.

 The modular architecture ensures extensibility for future enhancements while the comprehensive observability features enable effective monitoring and troubleshooting in production environments.